KunLinTsai24/Azure-Power-BI--NYC-Taxi-Analysis/README.md

 1. Fluctuating Demand Patterns: Passenger demand varies significantly based on the borough, day of the week, and whether it's a weekend or weekday.
 This fluctuation makes it challenging to optimize taxi availability and meet customer needs efficiently.
 2. Shifts in Payment Preferences: There's an increasing shift towards cashless transactions, yet a substantial number of passengers continue to use cash.
 Understanding payment behavior is crucial for encouraging the use of credit cards, which can improve transaction efficiency and safety.

+To address these issues, this project utilized **Azure Synapse Analytics** for data processing and **ELT pipeline automation**, alongside **Power BI** for visualization.
+This approach enabled us to analyze and optimize credit card payment campaigns, identify taxi demand patterns, and automate data preparation processes, thereby providing actionable insights for improving operations and profitability.

 ## Business Requirements

 To tackle the identified problems, our project focuses on: